 - Abusive Parents: Max's father and uncle.

-- Asshole Victim: Killed his own aforementioned Abusive Parents.
+- Asshole Victim: Killed his own aforementioned Abusive Parents, and then himself.

 - Basement-Dweller: He is still living at home to save up for school.